lebedov/scikit-cuda/doc/source/install.rst

 Getting Started
 ---------------
-Sample code demonstrating how to use different parts of the toolbox is located in the ``demos/`` subdirectory.
-Many of the high-level functions also contain doctests that describe their usage.
+Sample code demonstrating how to use different parts of the toolbox is located in the ``demos/`` subdirectory of the source release.
+Most of the high-level functions also contain doctests that describe their usage.